-These condensed interim consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-These condensed interim consolidated financial statements have been authorized for release by the Company's Board of Directors on November 22, 2022.
+These consolidated financial statements have been authorized for release by the Company's Board of Directors on May 1, 2023.